 - Rehabilitation focusing on the role of exercise, self-management strategies and quality of life across the trajectory of living with a movement disorder.

-Our center participates in two longitudinal large data research programs: The decade long Parkinson Progressive Marker Study (PPMI) sponsored by the Michael J Fox Foundation (MJFF) and the Enroll Huntington’s Disease (HD) Study sponsored by the CHDI Foundation
+Our center participates in a longitudinal large data research program, the decade long Parkinson Progressive Marker Study (PPMI) sponsored by the Michael J Fox Foundation (MJFF).

 Research Faculty and Staff